 Gains or losses arising from changes in the fair value of the investment property are recognised in surplus or deficit on the provision of services - financing and investment income and expenditure line.
-The transfers into level 3 followed reassessment by the valuers in 2016/17.
+The transfers into level 3 followed reassessment by the valuers.